Holidays Calendar for November 11, 2024

 • 1989 Born: Adam Rippon, American retired figure skater and figure skating coach.
 He won a bronze medal as part of the figure skating team event at the 2018 Winter Olympics.

-• 1974 Born: Leonardo DiCaprio, American actor and producer, known for roles in the successful films Titanic, Romeo + Juliet, The Man in the Iron Mask, Gangs of New York, The Great Gatsby, The Wolf of Wall Street, and more.
+• 1974 Born: Leonardo DiCaprio, American actor and producer, known for roles in the films Titanic, Romeo + Juliet, The Man in the Iron Mask, Gangs of New York, The Great Gatsby, The Wolf of Wall Street, and more.

 • 1961 A mob massacred 13 Italian Air Force servicemen deployed to the Congo as a part of the UN peacekeeping force.